BCAAs Before or After a Workout? [What about Rest Days?]

 Whether you're a gym-goer looking to speed up muscle recovery or a professional bodybuilder training for massive muscle gains before a competition, there are many benefits of BCAAs.

-Below, we'll explain BCAAs and their benefits.
-We’ll also look at the optimal times to take BCAAs and what you can pair them with for best results.
+Below, we'll explain what BCAAs are and look at the optimal times to take them.

 Just like other amino acids, branched-chain amino acids (BCAAs) are the building blocks of protein.
 They consist of three essential amino acids — leucine, isoleucine, and valine — which aren't synthesized by your body and thus need to be obtained through your diet.
 Common options include whole foods (e.g., chicken, whole wheat, and eggs), whey protein, and dietary supplements.